Orthopedic Foot and Ankle Specialist Questions and Answers

 Do orthopedic doctors treat foot and ankles?

 Yes, Orthopedic Doctors treat a wide variety of bone, muscle, tendon, and ligament disorders in all areas of the body, including the foot and ankle.
-Many Orthopedic surgeons pursue a specialty, so it is in your best interest to seek out an Orthopedic Doctor with a Speciality in the foot and ankle care when looking.
+Many Orthopedic surgeons pursue a specialty, so it is in your best interest to seek out an Orthopedic Doctor with a Specialty in the foot and ankle care when looking.

 For foot and ankle treatment, should I see a podiatrist or an orthopedist?